-Formed in 1968, Hawkwind began life playing blues-based rock and roll.
-That path didn't last long as the band began to stretch the boundaries of their approach, ultimately hitting on a winning formula.
+Formed in 1968, they began life playing blues-based rock and roll.
+That path didn't last long as Hawkwind began to stretch the boundaries of their approach, ultimately hitting on a winning formula.
 Combining hard-charging rock and roll and spaced-out psychedelia, Hawkwind created their own signature sound, forever to be known as "space rock."
 While that's selling the beast a little short, the tag sticks to this day.

 After releasing a relatively subdued debut album (produced by Dick Taylor of the Pretty Things), things fell into place on the band's second effort, the 1971 release X in Search of Space.
 Then, in the summer of 1972, the unexpected happened.
 These long-haired, greasy dopeheads found themselves riding high in the singles chart with a song called "Silver Machine."
 Sung by their new bass player, Lemmy Kilmister, the song took off and became a surprise hit, riding up to No. 3 on the U.K. chart.

 Doremi Fasol Latido kicks off with the supercharged riff monster "Brainstorm," which pummels the listener for close to 12 minutes.
 It delivers a proto-punk like urgency while gliding skyward the entire drive.
 This song, possibly more than any other, displays the Hawkwind style full on.
 As "Brainstorm" flows seamlessly into the next track, "Space Is Deep," we are off on a mellower part of the trip.
 Synths flutter alongside driving acoustic guitars while we learn that "Space is dark, it is so endless / When you're lost it's so relentless."
 The song floats in that deep space until the band kicks in full steam ahead.